Why Professional Development is Important

 - The learning doesn’t stop with you

 While you may receive professional development, you are not the only person who benefits.
-By taking your newly acquired learnings back to your team, you are helping to foster a culture of knowledge sharing and learning, which is crucial to the continued success of your organisation.
+By taking your newly acquired learnings back to your team, you’re helping to foster a culture of knowledge sharing and learning, which is crucial to the continued success of your organisation.
+You could also consider formally mentoring a new team member.

 - Professional development gives you the time to brainstorm